The List -- Things to do in Southern Illinois this week

 Judged Art Competition and Exhibition Entries Being Accepted: Anna Arts Center, Deliver work 4-6 p.m.
 March 26 or 10 a.m.-12 p.m.
 March 28.
 125 W. Davie St., Anna.
 Categories: Painting and Drawing, Photography and Fine Crafts.
 Adult entry fees: $10 for one item, or $20 for three items; students: $5 one item or $10 for three items.
 Work needs to be delivered from 4-6 p.m.
 March 26 or 10 a.m.-12 p.m.
 March 28 or call or email Lee to make arrangements and for questions or entry rules.
 Exhibit will be April 6-26.
 Closing Reception will be at 2 p.m.
 April 26 with awards.
 Lee Hackney, 904-625-1109; vabchlee@gmail.com

-Four Rivers Print Bienniel: 12-5 p.m., Exhibit runs Wednesdays, Thursdays & Fridays, Feb.
-27 - March 27, Carbondale Community Arts Artspace 304, 304 W. Walnut St. Community Print Shop, 5-7 p.m.
+Four Rivers Print Bienniel: 12-5 p.m., Exhibit runs Wednesdays, Thursdays & Fridays through March 27, Carbondale Community Arts Artspace 304, 304 W. Walnut St. Community Print Shop, 5-7 p.m.
 March 6; and Juror Talk with Mark Pascale, followed by award announcements and reception, 4 p.m.
 March 21.
-A juried exhibit of prints by artists across the U.S. Prints selected by Mark Pascale, the Janet and Craig Duchossois Curator of Paints and Drawings at The Art Institue of Chicago and senior lecturer in printmaking.
+A juried exhibit of prints by artists across the U.S. Prints selected by Mark Pascale, the Janet and Craig Duchossois Curator of Paints and Drawings at The Art Institute of Chicago and senior lecturer in printmaking.
 View exhibit also by appointment and during all CCA public events; 618-457-5100; info@carbondalearts.org; carbondalearts.org

-Cristaudos: Torched Earth: Works in Encaustics, March 3-April 30, Hosted by Tabi's Artistic Spirits, 209 S. Illinois Ave.
-Reception 7-9 p.m.
-March 27.
-The encaustics paintings will range in size from 5 inches by 5 inches to 36 inches by 36 inches and maybe bigger, and will include landscapes, and abstract expressions of color and emotion.